centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 It provides an area to place a layout, add an optional decoration and apply the appropriate margins.
 There can be more than one ns-panel on a page.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-password

+> A standardised Password component that supports users when entering an existing password.

+The ns-password component has been developed to include a set of features that help a user not only enter a password but can accommodate their need to create one too.

+This component wraps our ns-inputter component.
+Guidelines defined on the ns-inputter should also be considered when using this component.
+See ns-inputter documentation.